GianlucaGallone/Project--S7-L5--JS-JSON/Readme.txt

-Epicode School - Week 7 Project. - Tracks: Use a fetch call to get data and print them to an application (Vanilla JavaScript).
+Epicode School - Week 7 Project. - Tracks: Use a fetch call to get data and print to an application (Vanilla JavaScript).

 Project Introduction: